 We built Contrib to support newsrooms and independent journalists who stand for the principles of accountable journalism.
 We don’t intentionally publish information or commentary by organizations or individuals who deliberately or serially violate them, and we don’t monetize organizations or individuals who don’t commit to them in writing.
-Until we finalize language that will live here and form the backbone of our monetization agreement, please presume it will require a commitment to principles resembling these Five Core Principles of Journalism published by the Ethical Journalism Network (link below).
+Until we finalize language that will live here and form the backbone of our monetization agreement, please presume it will require a commitment to principles resembling these Five Core Principles of Journalism developed by the Ethical Journalism Network.

 Five Core Principles of Journalism

 Truth and Accuracy

 Journalists cannot always guarantee ‘truth’, but getting the facts right is the cardinal principle of journalism.
 We should always strive for accuracy, give all the relevant facts we have and ensure that they have been checked.
 When we cannot corroborate information we should say so.